On the dynamics of endomorphisms of the direct product of two free groups: Acknowledgements

 \section{Acknowledgements}

+The author thanks Rémi Coulon, Damien Gaboriau, and Yassine Guerch for pointing out a flaw in a previous version of the paper.
+The author is also indebted to the anonymous referee for their report, which confirmed this issue and offered further comments and suggestions that helped improve the overall quality of the paper.
 This work is funded by national funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).